lwjohnst86/nefa-code/doc/submission/cover-letter.md

 Dear Dr. Marshall,

-Attached please find our manuscript entitled, "Total non-esterified fatty acids, but not individual fatty acids, predict progression in beta-cell dysfunction:  The Prospective Metabolism and Islet Cell Evaluation (PROMISE) cohort”, which we would like to have considered for publication in Diabetologia.
+Attached please find our resubmission of the manuscript entitled, "Association of non-esterified fatty acid composition with insulin sensitivity and beta-cell dysfunction in the Prospective Metabolism and Islet Cell", which we have revised in light of reviewer comments and like to have considered for publication in Diabetologia.
 The work is original and has not been previously published nor is it under consideration for publication elsewhere.
-Much of the literature on NEFA and its role in diabetes has been published in Diabetologia and as such we believe our study findings would be of interest to your readers, making the journal an ideal venue for publication of these data.

-To date, no studies have examined the longitudinal role of NEFA composition on the underlying disorders of diabetes.
-The  present manuscript is the first to report on these associations with the NEFA composition in a longitudinal cohort.
-Briefly, we found that the absolute size of the total serum NEFA fraction, and not the specific composition, was associated with beta-cell dysfunction.
-This novel finding contributes substantially to this evolving area of research and reinforces the known harmful effect of higher total NEFA on the pathogenesis of diabetes.
+We feel our revised manuscript has been strengthened from the reviewer comments and suggestions.
+Included are the responses to the reviewers and the detailed changes made to the manuscript.
+The present study is the first to report on the longitudinal association of the NEFA composition on the underlying disorders of type 2 diabetes.
+Given that much of the previous literature on total NEFA and risk for diabetes has been published in Diabetologia, we believe our results will be of interest to your readers.

-Thank you for considering our manuscript and please do not hesitate to contact me for additional information.
+Thank you for considering our revised manuscript and please do not hesitate to contact me for additional information.

 Sincerely,